mekaron/articles/agilecontent/agilecontentcreation.md

 ### Practice what you preach

 Was this article in this form useful to you?
 Do you have any questions?
 What else would you like to know?
-How can we improve the usability of this article?
-Your feedback is invaluable to us.
-Please share it through the LinkedIn platform or contact the authors directly.
+How can I improve the usability of this article?
+Your feedback is invaluable.
+Please share it through this platform or contact the author directly.